 Among these was the founding of BHI itself in 2017.
 Our accomplishments during the past year include incorporation, designation as a 501c3 tax exempt organization, launch of our website, recruitment of an advisory board with leaders from academia and industry, and receipt of an archive with more than 1,000 historical items (including hundreds of brochures from the hotel and travel industry dating back to the nineteenth century).
 We also signed an important three-year contract with Historic Hotels of America (which is affiliated with the National Trust for Historic Preservation) to provide executive education on the topic of heritage marketing for owners and managers of their member hotels.

-Our celebration occurred at the Omni Parker House Hotel, the oldest hotel in continuous operation in the United States (founded 1855).
+Our celebration occurred at the Omni Parker House Hotel in Boston, the oldest hotel in continuous operation in the United States (founded 1855).
 Among the food and beverage selections were three items featured on a historic Parker House menu from 1858 (160th anniversary).
 These included Moët Imperial and two desserts, specifically macaroons and a variant of Washington Pie.
 The latter was named after the president rather than the city, and was made with alternating layers of sponge cake and pastry cream.
 The first chef at the Parker House subsequently added chocolate frosting to create Boston Cream Pie.

 The Parker House is located within walking distance of the site where Samuel Cole was granted the first license for a public house (an establishment serving alcohol) in 1633 (385th anniversary).
 Our alcohol selections for the party included champagne from Moët et Chandon, which was founded in 1743 (275th anniversary).
 We also sampled Veuve Clicquot Rose, which was introduced in 1818 (200th anniversary).
 Both of these wines are now owned by the luxury goods conglomerate LVMH, which has numerous historic brands in its portfolio.